Coinbase

 CopyTrader test: We allocated £200 to copy a top crypto trader for 30 days.
 Result: -3.2% vs Bitcoin's -1.8% in the same period.
 The feature works as advertised but doesn't guarantee outperformance.

-The result: We lost 3.2% while Bitcoin only fell 1.8%.
-Our copied trader made some aggressive altcoin bets that didn't pay off.
+It works as a learning tool, not a profit guarantee.
+We allocated £200 to copy a top-rated crypto trader for 30 days and lost 3.2% while Bitcoin only fell 1.8%.
+Our copied trader made aggressive altcoin bets that didn't pay off.
+Treat it as education.

 IG's crypto offering launched January 2026.
 We were among the first UK users to test it.